Opla/opla-v2/README.md

     $ yarn install
     ```

-2. If you do not want to use Docker Compose, configure your MariaDB instance and
-   run the `bin/opla init` command to configure this project.
-If you use Docker
-   Compose, run:
+2. Run the configuration tool:

    ```
-   $ docker-compose up -d
+   $ bin/opla init
    ```

+   **Important:** if you want to use Docker Compose, accept all the default
+   settings and run `docker-compose up -d`, otherwise configure your MariaDB
+   instance.

 3. Start the dev environment: